-A close friend reached out to me and told me the truth about what others were thinking, and it was good.
-I found new friends, a new job, and just this last year, for the first time in 15 years, I got a new car.
+A close friend reached out to me and told me the truth about what others were thinking.
+It was good.
+I found new friends, a new job, and for the first time in 15 years, I bought a new car.

 I learned something through all of this.
 Before we can truly move forward, we need a level of security.
 Simply finding that solid strength within ourselves can be moving forward, despite how a lack of change in circumstances may appear to others.

-There were those in my life frustrated by my slow recovery, but thankfully, others recognized how lost I was for a time, and how much healing I really needed.
+There were those in my life frustrated by my slow recovery.
+Thankfully, others recognized how lost I was and how much healing I really needed.

-If you’re struggling, whatever your situation, allow time to restore your energies, and forgive yourself for not bouncing back in record time.
+whatever your situation, allow time to restore your energies, and forgive yourself for not bouncing back like a child’s punching toy clown.
 Some things aren’t meant to be rushed.
 The smallest step is enough.

 Every move forward, now matter how slow, is taking you where you want to go.
 And really, we don’t always know how far we’re going to have to go anyway.
 The next step may surprise us with unexpected joy.

-Image Credit:(top) © hourglass © Alexey Klementiev; sky © Pakhnyushchyy; lights © mehmetcanturkei; background © averroe — All, fotolia.com (bottom) © GraphicStock.com
+Image Credit:(top) hourglass © Alexey Klementiev; sky © Pakhnyushchyy; lights © mehmetcanturkei; background © averroe — All, stock.adobe.com.
+(Bottom) © GraphicStock.com